sixcrm/SixCRMServerless/README.md

 ### Redshift query tests

 We have tests that cover our analytics queries.
-In order to run them you need a local PostgreSQL instance.
+In order to run them you need a running docker cluster.

-1. `docker pull circleci/postgres:9.6`
-2. `docker run -p 5432:5432 circleci/postgres:9.6` (keep running in a separate terminal)
+1. `sudo docker-compose --file tools/docker/docker-compose.yml up -d`
-3. `npm run test-queries`
+2. `npm run test-queries`

 ### Integration tests